Primary Hyperparathyroidism

 Less requirement for analgesia

-Less consumption of analgetics
+Less consumption of analgesics

 Less scarring

-Less hospital stay
+Less hospital stays

 Greater cosmetic satisfaction